-Deception Island encircles the Port Foster caldera.
-In Pendulum Cove, see the geothermically heated shallows.
+Deception Island is the top of a larger volcano that is mostly submerged.
+Port Foster is a breached caldera that formed when the center of the volcano collapsed.
 The crescent-shaped Half Moon Island is known for its volcanic rock formations and tranquil lagoons.
 It houses Cámara Station, a base monitored by Argentine biologists studying regional wildlife.
 Here, observe the island’s colony of chinstrap penguins.
 Attend the Captain’s Farewell Reception.

 Cruising the Wendell Sea

 Cruise below the 60th parallel south to the outer shores of the Antarctic Peninsula, Earth’s last frontier.
-Witness towering mountains of ice and volcanic rock create precipitous coastlines and islands.
-A vast array of marine wildlife flourishes, including millions of penguins, countless seabirds, and thousands of seals and whales.
-An otherworldly topography of volcanoes and glaciers, populated with gistoric outposts, captures the nuance of Earth’s most inaccessible continent for the complete Antarctic experience.
+Witness the towering mountains of ice and volcanic rock that create precipitous coastlines and islands.
+An array of marine wildlife flourishes, including millions of penguins, countless seabirds, and thousands of seals and whales.
+An otherworldly topography of volcanoes and glaciers, populated with historic outposts, captures the nuance of Earth’s most inaccessible continent. (b,l,d)

 Cruising the Antarctic Convergence/ Beagle Channel/Ushuaia,Argentina